 I love the unique, beautiful artwork in this story based on a short film about the life of the real Lily Todd.
 She was the first woman to build and design an airplane — despite that in the early 1900s no one believed a woman could or should do such a thing.
 Despite the many NOs she was told, Miss Todd built and flew anyway.
 Perseverance!
 Watch the award-winning film

 Six Dots: A Story of Young Louis Braille by Jen Bryant, illustrated by Boris Kulikov

 Fascinating and important history meet gifted storytelling in this new picture book biography about Louis Braille.
 We follow the life of precocious, sightless Louis who desperately wants to read and write but is disappointed with his limited options.
 Despite being chronically ill, a child, and lots of failed attempts, Louis invents a system for the blind to read and write that is still in use today.
 (This book is on my BEST CHILDREN’S NONFICTION BOOKS OF 2016 list.)

-The Girl Who Thought In Pictures: The Story of Dr. Temple Grandin by Julia Finley Mosca, illustrated by Daniel Rieley
+The Doctor With an Eye for Eyes: The Story of Dr. Patricia Bath by Julia Finley Mosca, illustrated by Daniel Rieley

 Out of School and Into Nature the Anna Comstock Story by Suzanne Slade, illustrated by Jessica Lanan